Jttearpock/Cards-Garbage/README.md

 A working program to play the card game Garbage (AKA Trash).

 ## About
 I created this program as an item to showcase in my portfolio.
 It allows up to 4 players to play a game of Garbage (Also known as Trash).
-However this is still a work in progress and is not complete at this time.
-Currently a full game can be played.
-The AI is implemented but has some hiccups when taking their turns and sometimes requires user intervention to continue although to my knowledge these issues are not game-breaking.
-Note: The AI's turn speed is also very quick for testing purposes at the moment.
+Currently a full game can be played and to the extent of my knowledge the AI works fully.
+While I don't think I'm 100% done with this project, most of the remaining changes that I am aiming for or am considering making to the game fall more on the visual side than the technical side.

 ## How to Play
 The basic rules to play can be found [here](https://www.wikihow.com/Play-Trash#Playing_Your_Turn).